return42/sphkerneldoc/doc/linux_src_doc/drivers/staging/lustre/lnet/lnet/lib-ptl_c.rst

 \retval 0       On success.
 \retval -EINVAL If \a portal is not a valid index.

 .. _`lnetclearlazyportal`:

 LNetClearLazyPortal
 ===================

-.. c:function:: int LNetClearLazyPortal (int portal)
+.. c:function:: int LNetClearLazyPortal(int portal)

+    if any, will be all dropped when this function returns.

     :param int portal:
         *undescribed*

 .. _`lnetclearlazyportal.description`:

 Description
 -----------

-if any, will be all dropped when this function returns.

 \param portal Index of the portal to disable the lazy attribute on.

 \retval 0       On success.
 \retval -EINVAL If \a portal is not a valid index.

+..
+This file was automatic generated / don't edit.